COVID-19 Frequently Asked Questions

 Can I expect any delays in my mortgage application and closing due to the pandemic?

-We are committed to meeting our customers' needs while ensuring everyone's health and safety during the COVID-19 pandemic.
-Our Loan Advisors and Processors are working from their homes, and we are maintaining our current schedules and hours.
-Please be aware, however, that many state, county, and local governments have closed their offices, including property recording offices, or have limited the number of people who may visit those offices.
-These closures and restrictions may cause delays in the closing of your loan.
-We will keep you informed of any updates as your loan progresses through our standard process.
+We are committed to meeting our borrowers’ needs while ensuring everyone's health and safety during the COVID-19 pandemic.
+Our Loan Advisors and Processors are working remotely from their homes to provide you with the outstanding service that makes Freedom Mortgage your premier mortgage lender and servicer.
+However, due to the pandemic, many states, counties and local governments have closed their offices, including property recording offices or have limited the number of people who may visit those offices at one time.
+These restrictions may cause delays in the closing of your loan.
+We will keep you informed as your loan application progresses through the various stages of processing.

 If my loan won't close on time due to delays, will my rate expire?

 We are addressing every customer situation individually.
 If your loan is at risk of not closing on time or your rate is set to expire before your scheduled closing date, your Customer Advocate will communicate with you directly to discuss options regarding your closing and/or rate.